-If you want to use WordPress to build your website or use it for something like a blog, you have to first install it on your hosting account.
+If you want to use WordPress to build your website and blog, you have to first install it on your hosting account.

-- Next to the cPanel account you want to use, click Manage.
+- Under Web Hosting, next to the Linux Hosting account you want to use, click Manage.

-- In the Web Applications section, click WordPress blog.
+- In the Apps for Content Management section, click WordPress blog.

 - Complete the following fields, and then click Install:

 Field What to do...
 Location - Domain Select the domain name you want to use.